nidhal-barkit/Movies/readme.md

  - cp .env.example .env

+ - generate your key application if does not exist

  - create database and set the dbname in .env

  - php artisan migrate

  - php artisan db:seed

  - Add Role 'User' in table roles

+ - set you virtual host

  - php artisan serve.